k98kurz/tapescript/docs.md

 ## `make_htlc2_witness(prvkey: bytes, preimage: bytes, sigfields: dict, sigflags: str = 00): -> Script`

-Returns the tapescript source for a witness to unlock either the hash lock or the time lock path of an HTLC, depending upon whether or not the preimage matches.
+Returns a witness Script to unlock either the hash lock or the time lock path of an HTLC, depending upon whether or not the preimage matches.
 This version is optimized for smaller locking script size (-18 bytes) at the expense of larger witnesses (+33 bytes) for larger overall txn size (+15 bytes).
-Which to use will depend upon the intended use case: for public blockchains where all nodes must hold a UTXO set in memory and can trim witness data after consensus, the lock script size reduction is significant and useful;
-for other use cases, in particular systems where witness data cannot be trimmed, the other version is more appropriate.
+Which to use will depend upon the intended use case: for public blockchains where all nodes must hold a UTXO set in memory and can trim witness data after consensus, the lock script size reduction is significant and useful; for other use cases, in particular systems where witness data cannot be trimmed or in which witness size should be minimized, the other version is more appropriate.

 ## `make_ptlc_lock(receiver_pubkey: bytes, refund_pubkey: bytes, tweak_point: bytes = None, timeout: int = 86400, sigflags: str = 00): -> Script`

-Returns the tapescript source for a Point Time Locked Contract that can be unlcoked with either a signature matching the receiver_pubkey or with a signature matching the refund_pubkey after the timeout has expired.
+Returns a Point Time Locked Contract (PTLC) Script that can be unlocked with either a signature matching the receiver_pubkey or with a signature matching the refund_pubkey after the timeout has expired.
 Suitable only for systems with guaranteed causal ordering and non-repudiation of transactions.
 If a tweak_point is passed, use tweak_point+receiver_pubkey as the point lock.

 ## `make_ptlc_witness(prvkey: bytes, sigfields: dict, tweak_scalar: bytes = None, sigflags: str = 00): -> Script`

-Returns the tapescript source for a PTLC witness unlocking the main branch.
-If a tweak_scalar is passed, add tweak_scalar to x within signature generation to unlock the point corresponding to derive_point(tweak_scalar)+derive_point(x).
+Returns a PTLC witness unlocking the main branch.
+If a tweak_scalar is passed, add tweak_scalar to x within signature generation to unlock the point corresponding to `derive_point(tweak_scalar) + derive_point(x)`.

 ## `make_ptlc_refund_witness(prvkey: bytes, sigfields: dict, sigflags: str = 00): -> Script`

-Returns the tapescript source for a PTLC witness unlcoking the time locked refund branch.
+Returns a PTLC witness unlocking the time locked refund branch.

+## `make_taproot_lock(pubkey: bytes, script: Script = None, script_commitment: bytes = None, sigflags: str = 00): -> Script`

+Returns a Script for a taproot locking script that can either be unlocked with a signature that validates using the taproot root commitment as a public key or by supplying both the committed script and the committed public key to execute the committed script.

+## `make_taproot_witness_keyspend(prvkey: bytes, sigfields: dict, committed_script: Script = None, script_commitment: bytes = None, sigflags: str = 00): -> Script`

+Returns a Script witness for a taproot keyspend.

+## `make_taproot_witness_scriptspend(pubkey: bytes, committed_script: Script): -> Script`

+Returns a Script witness for a taproot scriptspend, i.e. a witness that causes the committed script to be executed.

+## `make_nonnative_taproot_lock(pubkey: bytes, script: Script = None, script_commitment: bytes = None, sigflags: str = 00): -> Script`

+Returns a locking Script for non-native taproot.
+This Script exists primarily to compare against the native taproot lock and the nonnative graftroot lock.

+## `make_graftap_lock(pubkey: bytes): -> Script`

+Make a taproot lock committing to the (internal) pubkey and a graftroot lock.

+## `make_graftap_witness_keyspend(prvkey: bytes, sigfields: dict, sigflags: str = 00): -> Script`

+Make a Script witness for a taproot keyspend, providing the committed graftroot lock hash and a signature.

+## `make_graftap_witness_scriptspend(prvkey: bytes, surrogate_script: Script): -> Script`

+Make a Script witness for a taproot scriptspend, providing the committed graftroot lock, the internal pubkey, and the graftroot surrogate witness script.

 ## `setup_amhl(seed: bytes, pubkeys: tuple[bytes] | list[bytes], sigflags: str = 00, refund_pubkeys: dict[bytes] = None, timeout: int = 86400): -> dict[bytes | str, bytes | tuple[Script | bytes, ...]]`